m-zabieglinski/morpher/README.md

 # Morpher
 An excercise in function dictionaries.
-Instance of Morpher class is holds an object that can be later morphed using one of the available functions and some other object.
+Instance of Morpher class holds an object that can be later morphed using one of the available functions and some other object.

 **morpher.py** contains the class itself